 Here are a few of the most popular questions we get about our 200-Hour Program.

 What style of yoga will I learn to teach?
 This teacher training program is a modern version of Hatha Yoga influenced by Ashtanga, Vinyasa, and Iyengar lineages.
 The focus with the asana is on intentional, safe, mindful movement, mobility, and sustainability rather than aesthetics (the way a pose looks).
 The eight limbs of Patanjali and the subtle body are also explored in detail.
-Our goal is to prepare our graduates to teach yoga to the students in front of them, not a particular style or system.
+Our goal is to prepare our graduates to teach yoga to the students in front of them.
 We want you to be versatile in some of the commonly found styles of yoga in our area.
 This provides you the opportunity to be more available to studios/gyms/corporate clients whether teaching a class on a permanent basis or subbing for someone else.
 Students will learn to safely sequence physical poses (asana) together with pranayama (breathing techniques), learning how to use props, offering variations, and finding your voice.
 You will learn to teach Surya Namaskar (Sun Salutations) and feel comfortable sequencing and teaching flow (vinyasa) and non-flow type classes.
 We will practice & discuss levels of Hatha/Vinyasa classes and what makes a class gentle, basic, intermediate, or advanced.
 We will also spend time practicing & discussing the following specialized styles so you will feel comfortable teaching: Yin Yoga, Restorative Yoga, and Chair Yoga.
 Some of the classes our 200-Hour graduates are currently teaching are called: Vinyasa, Yin, Vin-Yin, Restorative, Yoga Basics, Gentle Yoga, Hatha Yoga, Yoga for Beginners, Power Flow, Slow Flow, and Pranayama.

 Are you a Yoga Alliance School?
 Yes - we are an RYS-200 in good standing with the Yoga Alliance.
 Upon graduation, you will be able to register with the Yoga Alliance.